 - Ability to participate for the duration of the program, May 21-July 25, 2014

-Applications are due February 15.
-In addition to the online application, which includes short essays, you should send transcripts and request two letters of recommendation from professors familiar with your academic performance.
-For full consideration, all application materials must be received by February 15.
+Applications are due February 14.
+In addition to the online application, which includes an essay, you should send transcripts (unofficial are fine) and request one letter of recommendation from a professor familiar with your academic performance.
+For full consideration, all application materials must be received by February 14.

 For more information about the program, contact the REU Program at firstname.lastname@example.org.